Barrage (group): Media

 Barrage released five studio albums, one live album, one greatest hits album and two concert DVDs.
 It was also the subject of a documentary.

 In 1998, Barrage released their first album, Live in Europe, which was recorded live at multiple venues during Barrage's tour of Europe that year.
 Their self-titled album Barrage, released in 2000, was the group's first studio album.
 Barrage's second studio album Vagabond Tales was released in 2003 in conjunction with the launch of the group's Vagabond Tales tour, containing many of the songs that were featured in the show.
 In 2008, Barrage released Scrapbook, a greatest hits album containing popular and well known songs from the group's shows and previous recordings.
 Also in 2008, Barrage's third studio album High Strung was released, containing music performed by Barrage during their High Strung tour.
 Winter's Tale was released in 2009 containing a collaboration with Danish vocalist Stig Rossen.
 In 2011, the group released its last studio album titled Soundtrack of the World.

 Barrage released two concert DVDs, The World on Stage (1999) and Vagabond Tales (2003), both of which were broadcast as prime-time concert specials on the PBS network in the United States.
 A documentary titled Dig a Little Deeper, featuring arrangements of two songs, "Still Falling (For You')" and "Love Is Calling", written by Canadian composer Kevin Hataley, was broadcast in Canada on CBC in 2005.
 "Still Falling (For You)" was released as a single video produced by Pyramid Productions in 2006.

 Cast

 Barrage included many different musicians throughout its history, all of whom were selected through worldwide auditions.
-The musicians came from a variety of musical backgrounds, and many countries--Canada, the United Kingdom, Germany, New Zealand, and the United States, and included violinists Miranda Mulholland, Mitchell Grobb, and Kiana Weber.
+The musicians came from a variety of musical backgrounds, and many countries--Canada, the United Kingdom, Germany, New Zealand, and the United States, and included violinists Miranda Mulholland, Mitchell Grobb, Kiana Weber, and drummer Matt McDonough.